ElvisWang2010/WROFE-2025/README.md

 </br>

-The switch to grippier wheels had an immediate effect on the car's performance.
+Our previous wheels came with the ACXWA chassis; however, the wheels were made to drift, and we needed to switch them out for grippier wheels.
+This switch had an immediate effect on the car's performance.
 With better traction, the vehicle could accelerate harder without losing control.
 It could also maintain a steady speed through turns.
 This made handling more predictable, which was especially important for precise tasks like navigating pillars and parking.

 The new wheels also improved efficiency.
 With less energy wasted on wheel slip, the motor’s output went more directly into forward motion.
 This not only made the car feel faster but also reduced strain on the drivetrain during long runs.
 As a result, we had a setup that was both quicker and more reliable in competition.